Cats: Complete Original Broadway Cast Recording: Track listing

 All tracks written by T. S. Eliot and Andrew Lloyd Webber, with any additional writers noted.

-The third track on Disc 2 is incorrectly listed as containing "The Ballad of Billy McCaw," a duet based on an unpublished poem by Eliot that was used in the original London production.
-It actually contains a parody of Italian opera titled "In Una Tepida Notte," which replaced "Ballad" in the original Broadway run and was incorporated into all other US and UK productions of Cats until the removal of "Growltiger's Last Stand" in 2016.
+In the later Polydor reissue of the recording, the third track on disc two is incorrectly listed as containing "The Ballad of Billy McCaw", a duet based on an unpublished poem by Eliot that was used in the original London production.
+It actually contains an Italian mock aria titled "In Una Tepida Notte", which replaced "The Ballad of Billy McCaw" in the original Broadway run and was incorporated into all other US and UK productions of Cats.

-"The Awefull Battle of the Pekes and the Pollicles," a song describing a fight between two tribes of dogs, is not included in this recording.
-It originally appeared between "Old Deuteronomy" and "The Jellicle Ball" in Act One, then was moved to Act Two to replace "Growltiger's Last Stand" after the latter song was cut.
+"The Awefull Battle of the Pekes and the Pollicles", a song describing a fight between two tribes of dogs, is not included in this recording.
+It originally appeared between "Old Deuteronomy" and "The Jellicle Ball" in Act One, then was moved to Act Two to replace "Growltiger's Last Stand" after the latter song was cut from the US and UK productions in 2016.